Saiful185/S3F-Net/README.md

 **Official TensorFlow/Keras implementation for the paper: "S³F-Net: A Multi-Modal Approach to Medical Image Classification via Spatial-Spectral Summarizer Fusion Network"**

-> **Abstract:** Standard Convolutional Neural Networks (CNNs) have become a cornerstone of medical image analysis due to their proficiency in learning hierarchical spatial features.
+> **Summary:** Standard Convolutional Neural Networks (CNNs) have become a cornerstone of medical image analysis due to their proficiency in learning hierarchical spatial features.
 However, this focus on a single domain is inefficient at capturing global, holistic patterns and fails to explicitly model an image’s frequency- domain characteristics.
 To address these challenges, we propose the Spatial-Spectral Summarizer Fusion Network (S³F-Net), a dual-branch framework that learns from both spatial and spectral representations simultaneously.
-The S³F-Net integrates a deep spatial CNN for local morphology with our proposed SpectraNet branch.
-A key innovation within SpectraNet is the SpectralFilter Layer, which leverages the Convolution Theorem by applying a bank of learnable filters directly to an image’s Fourier spectrum via a parameter-efficient element-wise multiplication.
+The S³F-Net combines a deep spatial CNN for local morphology with our proposed SpectraNet branch.
+A key component within SpectraNet is the SpectralFilter Layer, which leverages the Convolution Theorem by applying a bank of learnable filters directly to an image’s Fourier spectrum via a parameter-efficient element-wise multiplication.
 This allows the SpectraNet to attain a global receptive field from its first layer, with its output being distilled by a lightweight ”funnel” head.
 We conduct a comprehensive investigation across four diverse medical imaging datasets to demonstrate S³F-Net’s efficacy and show that the optimal fusion strategy is task-dependent.
 With a powerful Bilinear Fusion, S³F-Net achieves a state-of-the- art competitive accuracy of 98.76% on the BRISC2025 brain tumor dataset.
-In contrast, a simpler Concatenation Fusion proves superior on the texture-dominant Chest X-Ray Pneumonia dataset, achieving 93.11% accuracy, also a result surpassing many top-performing, much deeper models.
-In all evaluated cases, the S³F-Net framework significantly outperforms its strong spatial- only baseline, demonstrating that our dual-domain approach is a powerful and generalizable paradigm for medical image analysis.
+In contrast, a simpler Concatenation Fusion proves superior on the texture-dominant Chest X-Ray Pneumonia dataset, achieving up to 93.91% accuracy, also a result surpassing many top-performing, much deeper models.
+In all evaluated cases, the S³F-Net framework significantly outperforms its strong spatial-only baseline, demonstrating that our dual-domain approach is a powerful and generalizable paradigm for medical image analysis.

 ---